Wollnbergen/0xv7/docs/SULTAN_TECHNICAL_DEEP_DIVE.md

 **The Elevator Pitch:**

 > "Sultan is a Layer 1 blockchain with zero transaction fees, built in Rust from scratch.
 We use validator inflation instead of gas fees, so users never pay.
 We launch with 16 shards at 64,000 TPS and can scale to 64 million TPS.
-The network is live with 6 validators across 6 global regions."
+The network is live with dynamic validators - anyone can join with 10,000 SLTN stake."

 **The 30-Second Technical:**